County Galway Ireland · Co. Galway · Barna Save · Share

 Bearna · Co.
 Galway

 Come for an evening.
-Walk the woods before the light goes.
-Sit at a table facing the bay.
-Eat fish that came off the boats this morning.
-Do not expect tradition — expect competence and a place that knows what it is and does not apologize.
-The tide moves in and out at Barna Pier and the light goes gold on Galway Bay the same way it does at Salthill, but the people here came to live, not to be tourists.
+Walk the woods before the light goes, sit at a table facing the bay, eat fish landed off boats that still use the pier.
+Do not expect tradition - expect competence, money, and a village that knows exactly what it is and does not apologise for it.
+The tide moves in and out at Barna pier and the light goes gold on the bay the same way it does at Salthill, but the people here came to live, not to perform.
+Use it as a short hop out of the city, or as the first stop on the long Gaeltacht road west to Spiddal and beyond.

 Population